Skyexu/Skyexu.github.io/source/_posts/Hive安装笔记.md

 ```
 mysql>CREATE USER 'hive' IDENTIFIED BY 'hive';
-mysql>GRANT ALL PRIVILEGES ON *.* TO 'hive'@'%' IDENTIFIED BY '123' WITH GRANT OPTION;
+mysql>GRANT ALL PRIVILEGES ON *.* TO 'hive'@'%' IDENTIFIED BY 'hive' WITH GRANT OPTION;
 mysql>flush privileges;
 ```